Museum Artifact: McLaughlin’s Imperial Mocha & Java Coffee, c. 1900s

 Irene married again after Frederic’s death, but after her own death at age 75 in 1969, she was interred with her first love, Vernon Castle.
 The two surviving children she had with Frederic—Barbara and William—both went on to successful careers of their own.
 The latter, in the stylish manner of his family tradition, raced sports cars for a time in the mid ‘60s, and was involved with the McLaughlin Coffee Co. up to its sale in 1968.
 He later worked in real estate management in the South, but continued to preserve the legacy of his grandfather’s coffee company and his mother’s animal shelter.
 His daughter Castle, named for her grandmother, is carrying that torch while also pursuing her own areas of historical interest.
 She has published several books on the American West, most recently A Lakota War Book from the Little Bighorn: The Pictographic “Autobiography of Half Moon”.

 Coffee is always helpful for historical research.
-Unfortunately, I will never know if McLaughlin's Manor House, or the Imperial Mocha and Java, live up to that supposed XXXX level of quality.
+Unfortunately, I will never know if the taste of McLaughlin’s Manor House, or the Imperial Mocha and Java, live up to that supposed XXXX level of quality.

 Castles in the Air, by Irene Castle